redstone99/hass-alert2/README.md

 Condition alerts can be specified in one of two modes:

-1. **Simple on/off**:  Condition alerts can specify a `condition` as a template or entity name.
+1. **Standard**:  Condition alerts can specify a `condition` as a template or entity name.
 The alert turns on when the condition evaluates to true and turns off when the condition evaluates to false.

    The alert can also specify a `threshold` dict that includes min/max limits and optional hysteresis.
 If a threshold is specified, the alert is firing if the threshold is exceeded AND any `condition` specified is true.